 The USPS facility was constructed on the site in the early 1960s and USPS purchased the site from the railroad in 1974.
 The facility processed all outgoing mail for the state of Oregon.

-In 1993 and 1994, five underground storage tanks at the maintenance facility were decommissioned by removal and a heating oil tank was removed from the south side of the property.
+In 1993 and 1994, five underground storage tanks were removed from a vehicle maintenance facility at the north end of the site, and a heating oil tank was removed from the south end of the processing building.
+Pockets of petroleum-contaminated soil remained in place around both excavations because they could not be removed without compromising the adjacent buildings.

-There is some remaining petroleum contamination as well as lead and arsenic from the historic operations on the site.
-In 2012, DEQ determined that there was no risk to public health and the environment if the site remained in its current condition – as a paved industrial facility operated by the USPS.
+In 2012, DEQ determined that there was no risk to public health and the environment if the site remained in its current condition – as a paved industrial facility that was operated by the USPS.
+When Prosper Portland purchased the site in 2016, it signed an agreement with DEQ to clean up the contamination before reselling or redeveloping the site.

-Now that redevelopment is beginning, DEQ requires that Prosper Portland remove areas of highly contaminated soils known as hot spots, along with the pockets of petroleum-contaminated soils .
-The site redevelopment will serve as a cap, where coverage of the site will include buildings, pavement and at least two-foot layer of clean soil.
+DEQ required Prosper Portland to remove areas of highly contaminated soils known as hot spots, along with the pockets of petroleum-contaminated soils.
+The site redevelopment will serve as a cap that isolates the remaining contamination, where coverage of the site will include buildings, pavement and at least a two-foot layer of clean soil.

 Frequently Asked Questions

 This is a significant cleanup effort in the center of what is now a commercial area of NW Portland.
-In the past, this site was integral to transportation in the region – the gas plant manufactured the gas to light the rail cars that carried passengers through Union Station.
+In the past, this site was integral to transportation in the region – passenger railcars were cleaned and restocked onsite, and a gas plant manufactured the gas to light the railcars that carried passengers through Union Station.
 In the 1960s, the site was repurposed for the USPS, and now it will transform again into a new use for present day Portland.
 Learn more about the Broadway Corridor project and the future of this site.

-This project website contains the most recent information.
-Additionally, you can contact project managers at DEQ or Prosper Portland below:
+Prosper Portland's Broadway Corridor website has more details including the most recent project updates.
+You can also contact project managers at DEQ or Prosper Portland below: